UMM-CSci-4453-S19/lab-7-decaf/README.md

     }
 }
 ```
+Here we finally set the `dbf` entry in `data` to be the number of tables in the database.
+And set the `dbf` entry in the global hash `processed` to reflect the fact that we have not yet printed out the DBF line in our desired output.

-This is all fine and dandy... but how do we know when to close the connection?
+This is all fine and dandy... but we still need to print out actual results and close the connection when we are done.
+This is handled by `processDescription`:

 ```{js}
 function processDescription(desc,table,dbf){